hannaszalai/1dv609_a1_part_1/js/README.md

 * /practice/ folder contains the code for the two practice tasks
 * /practice/\*task\*/src contains correct and buggy versions of the system under test, you should not change these classes, but may need to read them
 * /practice/\*task\*/tests/password.test.js this is where you add your tests
+* /practice/\*task\*/tests/

+## Selecting version of Password
-* /practice/\*task\*/tests/password.test.js select which version of Password by commenting out/in in the top of the file, see below:
+select which version of Password by commenting out/in in the top of the file password.test.js

 ```js
 ...